Greece | Athens | 17 - 18 May 2019

 Practical exercisespre-op templating, skills lab

-With the support of the AO Education Institute, AORecon has developed three such curricula:
+With the support of the AO Education Institute, AORecon has developed such curricula from which three courses have been derived.
+Another curriculum on shoulder specific issues is on its way.